Last updated on June 27th, 2019.

 Here it is!
 My first Instant Pot recipe!
 I am beyond excited.
-I bought the Instant Pot earlier this year with the goal of replacing my slow cooker and rice cooker, since the Instant Pot can do everything.
-And obviously, I was excited about the idea of quicker dinners without having to stand over the stove.
+I bought the 8 quart Instant Pot earlier this year with the goal of replacing my slow cooker AND my rice cooker, since the Instant Pot can do everything.
+And obviously, I was also excited about the idea of quicker dinners without having to stand over the stove.

 This this 1-minute recipe from My Forking Life is brilliant!
 Yes, 1 minute is all your need to cook quinoa.
 It’s like freakin’ magic!
 I have a Master’s degree in Chemistry, and yea I remember PV=nRT from school, but I still do not understand how in the world this is possible.
 Magic, I tell ya.

 Anyway, this Quinoa with Sausage and Vegetables made in the Instant Pot is super easy and delicious!
 Aldo is usually not a fan of quinoa – he grew up on rice and thinks it’s the best grain/side dish out there.
-But anytime there are crumbled bits of sausage involved he is down for eating quinoa, and lots of it.
+But anytime there are crumbled bits of sausage involved, he is down for eating quinoa, and lots of it.
 And it doesn’t hurt that there are a TON of vegetables in this recipe.

 This is my first time writing up a recipe for the Instant Pot, so I hope it is clear for everyone – Instant Pot newbies and pros – to follow.
 But if anything is not clear, please leave me a comment/question about which step needs to be re-written!
 I would greatly appreciate it.